-The pressure sensor connects to the module directly or using an optical extension cable.
+The pressure sensor connects to the module using an optical extension cable.
 A 1 m extension is standard but other lengths are available.
-Special cleaning procedures for sensors and extension cables, detailed later in this chapter, provide for reliable long term operation.
+Special cleaning procedures for sensors and extension cables, detailed later in this chapter, provide for reliable long-term operation.
+We recommend leaving the extension cable connected to the module when disconnecting the pressure sensor.